Ganga Dashahara: The Festival of the Descent of the Ganges to Earth

 Astrological Context

-Ganga Dussehra is observed on the tenth day of the bright half of the month of Jyestha.
-This period is astrologically considered a time when the energy of water is at its peak, making it ideal for rituals of purification and renewal.
-Astrologers advise performing yagyas and ablutions to harmonize planetary influences.
+Astrologically, Ganga Dussehra falls on the tenth lunar day of the bright half of the month of Jyeshtha.
+This is a time when the energetic vibration of the planets supports spiritual practice and purification.
+Astrologers believe that on this day, the forces of nature favor transformation and liberation from negative karma, making it ideal for performing yagyas and other rituals.

 The Energy of This Day